EugeneGitonga/EugeneGitonga/README.md

 Achievements🏆 : -

-* Won in 3rd place together with my team #Cosmo drome in the KRA's 1st technology Innovation Hackathon.
+* Won in 3rd place with my team #Cosmo drome in KRA's 1st technology Innovation Hackathon.

 ## Connect with Me :
 <a href ="https://github.com/EugeneGitonga" >